 What Can You Do If You Have Roots?

-Knowing how to keep roots away from your pipes is the best way to ensure that they don’t grow there.
-Be aware of the locations of your home’s pipes and avoid trees with especially long root systems!
+Knowing how to keep roots away from your pipes is the best way to ensure they don’t grow there.
+Be aware of the locations of your home’s pipes and avoid trees with long root systems.

 If you are having problems with stubborn roots, give us a call here at Climate Design.
 We will be glad to help you.